nicolasdilley/gomela-ase21/README.md

 }
 ```

-You can also use your own code.
-If you do, the only requirement to have Gomela
+You can also use your own code if you prefer.
+If you do, the only requirement
-generate a model from your program is that your program must contain either
+is that your program must contain either the declaration of at least one
-the declaration of at least one channel or Mutex or a WaitGroup.
+channel or Mutex or a WaitGroup in order to for Gomela to generate a model.

 To verify this example or your own Go program, create a file called "hello.go"
 and paste the code in it.
 For your convenience, ```nano``` and ```vim``` have